pintub/dataStructure-algo/DP.md

 - Max Product Sub Array : 2 variables ,compared to 1 var of MaxSumArray.
 1st to store max till last Index, 2nd to store Min(To handle -v *-ve ) scenario
 - Max Square : Matrix of 0s and 1s.
 What is the size of max square of 1s.
 Start w/ tabulation.
 Each cell contains result for cell ending at (i,j).
 Each cell depends on left ,top and left-top diagonal.
 Result[i,j] = min(Result[i-1,j], Result[i,j-1], Result[i-1,j-1]) + 1
 - Divide an array into k segments with segments satisfying some condition
-- Divide array in "k" Segments w/ some Condition

 #### Similar Problem Name Twister
 - DP: Longest Increasing Subsequence, Longest Common Subsequence, Longest Common Substring, Longest Repeating Subsequence, Longest Palindrome Subsequence, Shortest Common SuperSequence